IRT Macarthur resident Maureen Loveday on giving a helping hand

-Maureen Loveday gets a lot of satisfaction from helping others through volunteering.
+Maureen Loveday is IRT Macarthur’s auxiliary president and she gets a lot of satisfaction from helping others through volunteering.

 Maureen Loveday likes helping people.
 She and her husband Neville moved into IRT Macarthur 12-and-a-half years ago and started volunteering at the community pretty much straight away.